"The Hetheringtons at Walma"

 Considered use of chemicals

 The Hetheringtons don’t use more modern or complex chemicals, they only use them on an ‘as needed’ basis rather than as standard practice, and their use is far lower than industry and district standards.
 For example, unlike most conventional croppers, they don’t ‘croptop’ (apply a herbicide late in the season to prevent weed seeds).
 They have received encouragement from their dairy customer to continue their approach of minimising chemical use, because, according to the dairy, chemicals affect the milk.
 They have also worked out ways to use chemicals more efficiently, for example, they mix chemicals with biologicals for an ideal pH solution and better chemical efficacy while supporting the degradation of the chemical residues via biological activation.
-They also don’t use fungicides and mostly don’t use insecticides.
+They also rarely use fungicides and insecticides because Rob believes these are the most damaging to biology.

 Continued companion and MS cropping